pemn/vtk_cell_neighbors/README.md

 fields|☑️|path to save modified grid|
 display||show results in a 3d voxel chart
 ## 📓 Notes
+ - When distance is `== 1` the builtin function cell_neighbors() is used. otherwise a slower custom algorithm is used.
 ## 📚 Examples
 ![screenshot2](https://github.com/pemn/assets/blob/main/vtk_cell_neighbors2.png?raw=true)
 ## 🧩 Compatibility